 The Animal Welfare Act makes it illegal to transport puppies and kittens less than eight weeks old by air.

 If you opt for air travel you could either take the pet with you in the cabin if the pet is small and the airline permits it or the pet could be transported by air freight.
 Airlines have regulations regarding the crates to carry your pet.
 You may have to purchase a crate from the airline or they may provide you with one for the journey.
 Either way, make sure that the crate has enough room for your pet to move around and is well ventilated.
 When traveling by air make sure to book a direct flight so as to save your pet from the hazards of staying around with the freight for long periods of time between flights, as the heat or cold may have adverse effects on your pet.

 If you opt to travel by road then make sure not to feed or water your pet for a couple of hours before moving.
 Sedate your pet if recommended by your veterinarian.
 Any crates that you employ should allow the pet to move comfortably and should be well ventilated.
 See that your pet’s nails are well trimmed before moving day.
 Do not permit your pet to hang its head out of your moving car as this could lead to sore eyes or throat.

 When you move with pets make sure to pack a pet moving kit which should consist of:

 When moving birds, be sure to cover the cage to keep the bird calm and protect it from drafts.
-Also remove any food and water dishes so as to avoid spills during the ride.
-Give your bird water at regular intervals so as to prevent dehydration
+Also, remove any food and water dishes so as to avoid spills during the ride.
+Give your birds water at regular intervals so as to prevent dehydration

 Making a move with pets needs to be planned carefully as animals may find the moving process an ordeal otherwise.
 Here’s hoping you and your pet have a safe and peaceful trip.